Genesys Cloud and GDPR compliance

 Do I have to enable GDPR compliance?

 You do not have to enable or configure anything within Genesys Cloud for GDPR compliance.
+The GDPR API is available to all customers.
 However, the GDPR may require a Data Processing Agreement (DPA) between you and Genesys Cloud.
 The DPA covers personal data processing.

 What are the GDPR requirements for Predictive Engagement?